mainmatter/mainmatter.com/src/posts/2019-02-11-ember-js-film-berlin.md

   'Mark Coleman announces the screening of "Ember.js: The Documentary" in Berlin, Feb.
 11th 2019.'
 tagline: |
   <p>Following on from last week's premiere in Amsterdam the new <a href="https://www.honeypot.io/">HoneyPot</a> film <strong>'Ember: A Mini Documentary'</strong> will be shown in Berlin this evening (2019-02-11).</p> <p>The film is a deep dive into the world of Ember.js and includes an interview with our CEO Marco Otte-Witte.
-After the screening Jessica Jordan from simplabs will present '<strong>Everything They Didn't Tell You About the Ember Community'</strong> which will be followed by a Q&amp;A.</p>
+After the screening Jessica Jordan from Mainmatter will present '<strong>Everything They Didn't Tell You About the Ember Community'</strong> which will be followed by a Q&amp;A.</p>
 ---

 The event kicks off at 18:30 and there are still a few spots available.